Kurra-Srinivas/Fraud-Detection-app/README.markdown

 # Fraud Detection Project (Using ML and Deployed using streamlit)

 This project implements a machine learning-based fraud detection system for financial transactions.
-It includes a Jupyter notebook for exploratory data analysis (EDA) and model training, a Streamlit web application for interactive fraud predictions, and a dataset (`AIML Dataset.csv`).
+It includes a Jupyter notebook for exploratory data analysis (EDA) and model training, a Streamlit web application for interactive fraud predictions, and a dataset (https://www.kaggle.com/datasets/amanalisiddiqui/fraud-detection-dataset/data).
 The model leverages logistic regression with balanced class weights to address the imbalanced nature of fraud data, achieving high recall for detecting fraudulent transactions.

 ## Table of Contents
 - [Project Overview](#project-overview)